 Here’s more expert advice on how to eat less—the healthy way.

 Our brains are hugely dependent on fluid—synapses and neurons need liquid to fire properly.
 According to a 2006 study published in the journal Nutrition Reviews, dehydration negatively impacts cognitive performance in children.
 The research isn’t as definitive yet for adults, but it can’t hurt to assume it’ll help us, too.

 Find out what can happen when you start drinking eight glasses of water a day.

 You’ll Better Combat Cold Symptoms

 There’s a reason your doctor tells you to drink more when you’re getting sick.
 As your body launches its attack against germs, your cells need to be properly hydrated to maintain that effort.
 Drinking water also helps loosen mucus, which keeps your nose and throat moist.
-Here are 25 more ways to deal with a cold.

 You’ll Keep Things Regular

 “Water interacts with dietary fibre in the digestive tract to bulk stools,” says Dr. Jordan J. Karlitz, professor of clinical medicine at the Tulane Cancer Center in Louisiana.
 So by staying hydrated, among other proactive measures, you can reduce the risk of constipation and keep things moving along.

 Now that you know the benefits of staying hydrated, check out nine hydrating drinks that aren’t water.